jackdesert/gentoo-install-for-newbs/README.md

     git clone https://github.com/oddlama/gentoo-install

-### 7. Decide whether to generate your own config
+### 7. (Optional) Download the config file from this repo

-If you wish to generate your own config, CONTINUE FROM STEP 8, "Menu Config"
+If you would rather enter all values yourself, skip to Step 8 (Menu Config).

-Or if you would rather use the config file provided by gentoo-install-for-newbs, run these commands and then CONTINUE FROM STEP 12, "Install"
+Otherwise you can run these commands to download the config file provided with this repo.
+You will still need to at least set `Partitioning scheme -> Device` since yours will be different from mine.

     # Clone this repo, which contains gentoo.conf
     git clone https://github.com/oddlama/gentoo-install-for-newbs